Marriage can be one of the most incredible experiences of your life…or it can truly drain and destroy your heart every. single. day.

 8. Do they have a solid ability to communicate, process, and work out problems/issues and restore harmony in the relationship?
 Are they good at taking the initiative to work problems out?
 Will you truly have a partner who invests in the relationship to prevent issues?
 (Do you communicate and work problems out well?
 Do you invest in the relationship and do your part to prevent issues?)
 Are you both willing to learn new communication and relationship skills?

-9. How do they consistently treat waiters/waitresses, store clerks, pets, children, and others?
+9. How do they consistently treat their parents/family, waiters/waitresses, store clerks, pets, children, and others?
 (How do you treat others?)
+How a person treats their parents/family/others is a solid indicator of how they’ll eventually treat you.

 10. Will they be a good parent…and will you want your kiddos to be just like them once they’re grown?
 (Will you…and would you…want your future children to emulate your life/actions/habits?)